Énemond Massé

-Énemond Massé (3 August 1575 – 12 May 1646) was a French Jesuit missionary, one of the first Jesuits sent to New France.
+Énemond Massé, SJ (3 August 1575 – 12 May 1646) was a French Jesuit missionary, one of the first Jesuits sent to New France.

 Life

 Nesmes Massé was born 3 August 1575 at Lyon.
 He was the eldest son of François and Philippe Bica Massé.
 His father was a baker.
 On 22 August 1595 he entered the novitiate of the Society of Jesus at Avignon, taking the name Énemond.

 After completing his novitiate he taught at the Collège of Tournon from 1597 to 1599, and was also assistant to the bursar.
 He completed his theological studies at the Collège of Dole in 1602.
 Sometime after his ordination to the priesthood in 1603, he went to the Collège in Lyon, to serve as minister or bursar.
 In 1609 he left the province of Lyon to join Father Pierre Coton, the confessor to Henri IV, at the court.

 In September 1610 Father Massé was selected to accompany Father Pierre Biard to New France.
-They left from Dieppe and arrived in Acadia on 22 May 1611.
+They left from Dieppe and arrived in Port-Royal (Acadia) on 22 May 1611.
 Massé was seasick for much of the voyage.
 There they spent much time and energy learning the new languages, compiling dictionaries and grammars to help them, and translating the Apostles' Creed, the Lord's Prayer.
 Massé spent four months living among the Maliseet at the mouth of the Saint John River in order to more quickly learn their language, became ill due to the hardships endured, but recovered.
-Fr.
 Massé displayed a practical common sense along with carpentry skills which earned him the nickname of Père Utile (Father Useful).
 When the settlement was close to starvation, Massé constructed a boat and was able to catch an abundance of fish to sustain the settlers.